- Period advice from 1,000 women

 How much bleeding is typical during a period?

 You may lose up to 16 teaspoons (or 80ml) of blood and other fluids throughout your period.
-The National Health Service says that 6 to 8 teaspoons of blood loss is typical.
+The National Health Service (NHS) says that 6 to 8 teaspoons of blood loss is typical.
 That’s about enough to fill about 6 to 8 pads or regular tampons.

 How long should bleeding continue?